-The information regarding KeyBank set forth above in this sub-heading "-The Master Servicer and the Special Servicer" has been provided by KeyBank.
-Neither the depositor nor any other person other than KeyBank makes any representation or warranty as to the accuracy or completeness of such information.
-KeyBank does not make any representations as to the validity or sufficiency of the Pooling and Servicing Agreement (other than as to it being a valid obligation of KeyBank as master servicer and special servicer), the certificates, the underlying mortgage loans, this information circular (other than as to the accuracy of the information provided by KeyBank) or any related documents.
+The information set forth above in this section "-The Master Servicer" has been provided by Midland.
+Neither the depositor nor any other person other than Midland makes any representation or warranty as to the accuracy or completeness of such information.